 The integrating-averaging sound level meter shall meet the requirements for a Type 1 instrument specified in IEC 61672-1.

-For each location sampled, a measurement shall be taken for transit (if applicable) and dynamic positioning operations in accordance with the requirements in 4/7.3, "Test Conditions".
-It is recommended that dynamic positioning measurements be noted as to whether positioning was maintained dynamically or manually.
+For each location sampled, a measurement shall be taken in accordance with the requirements in 4/7.3, "Test Conditions".